· Are you someone looking to start a career in one of the UK’s most respected mental health trusts?

 We are committed to being an inclusive employer & applications are encouraged & welcomed from all sections of the community, regardless of any protected characteristics as governed by the Equality Act 2010.
 Part time & flexible working applications will be considered & supported, where possible.
 We particularly encourage applicants with lived experience of mental health & learning disabilities.
 We are a Disability Confident Employer.

 Job description Job responsibilities

-For information about this role please refer to the attached Job Description and further information which will provide further details on the role and Secure Services
+For information about this role please refer to the attached Job Description which will provide further detail on the role.

 Knowledge and Skills Essential

 - Broad knowledge of Forensic services; and of the services in the NHS where clinical psychology is commonly applied.

 - Extensive knowledge of the knowledge base, skills and practice of Clinical/Forensic/Counselling Psychology.

 - Knowledge of the policy context of services to DPT and of leadership in this setting.